Skip to main content

 12. The release of any animal is prohibited, except by permit from FWC or written authorization from the landowner or primary land manager.

-13. The head and evidence of sex shall remain with any deer harvested on the area and shall not be removed from the carcass of any turkey harvested on the area.
+13. The skull plate with any attached antler, if applicable, shall remain with any harvested deer.
+The head and beard, if applicable, shall remain with not be removed from the carcass of any turkey harvested on the area.
+See Florida Hunting Regulations handbook for details.

 15. Wild hog may not be transported alive.